How to Build Emergency Savings in 6 Months or Less

 Steps to Building an Emergency Savings Fund

-Building an emergency savings fund is key to improving your financial situation because you are better able to handle financial challenges easier.
-Building this fund is possible and takes time so don’t get discouraged.
+Building an emergency savings fund is key to improving your financial situation because you are better able to handle financial challenges with ease.
+Building this fund is possible and takes time, so don’t get discouraged.

 Set a Clear Savings Goal